 2. Student loan payments are due monthly.

-3. If you don’t make the payment, your credit rating will be damaged.
+3. If you don’t pay, your credit rating will be damaged.

 4. My interest rates are high.